Quivers with potentials associated to triangulated surfaces, part IV: Removing boundary assumptions: Algebraic and combinatorial background

 Note that if $\delta_\tau(p)=0$, then there are precisely two arcs in $\tau$ incident to $p$, the untagged versions of these arcs coincide and they carry the same tag at the end different from $p$. \item The \emph{weak signature} of $\tau$ is the function $\epsilon_\tau:\punct\rightarrow\{-1,1\}$ defined by

 \end{enumerate} \end{defi}

 \begin{defi}[{\cite[Definition 9.2]{FST}}] Let $\tau$ be a tagged triangulation of $\surf$.
-We replace each tagged arc in $\tau$ with an ordinary arc by means of the following rules: \begin{enumerate} \item delete all tags at the punctures $p$ with non-zero signature \item for each puncture $p$ with $\delta_\tau(p)=0$, replace the tagged arc $\arc\in\tau$ which is notched at $p$ by a loop enclosing $p$ and $\arc$. \end{enumerate} The resulting collection of ordinary arcs will be denoted by $\tau^\circ$. \end{defi}
+We replace each tagged arc in $\tau$ with an ordinary arc by means of the following rules: \begin{enumerate} \item delete all tags at the punctures $p$ with non-zero signature; \item for each puncture $p$ with $\delta_\tau(p)=0$, replace the tagged arc $\arc\in\tau$ which is notched at $p$ by a loop enclosing $p$ and $\arc$. \end{enumerate} The resulting collection of ordinary arcs will be denoted by $\tau^\circ$.
+For $i\in\tau$ we will denote by $i^\circ$ the arc in $\tau^\circ$ that replaces $i$, although we stress the fact that $i^\circ$ really depends on $\tau$ and not on $i$ alone. \end{defi}

 The next proposition follows from the results in \cite[Subsection 9.1]{FST}.

 \begin{prop} Let $\surf$ be a surface. \begin{enumerate} \item For every function $\epsilon:\punct\rightarrow\{-1,1\}$, the function $\tagfunction_\epsilon:\arcsinsurf\to\taggedinsurf$ is injective and preserves compatibility.
 Thus, if $\arc_1$ and $\arc_2$ are compatible ordinary arcs, then $\tagfunction_\epsilon(\arc_1)$ and $\tagfunction_\epsilon(\arc_2)$ are compatible tagged arcs.
 Consequently, if $T$ is an ideal triangulation of $\surf$, then $\tagfunction_\epsilon(T)=\{\tagfunction_\epsilon(\arc)\suchthat\arc\in T\}$ is a tagged triangulation of $\surf$.
 Moreover, if $T_1$ and $T_2$ are ideal triangulations such that $T_2=f_\arc(T_1)$ for an arc $\arc\in T_1$, then $\tagfunction_\epsilon(T_2)=f_{\tagfunction_\epsilon(\arc)}(\tagfunction_{\epsilon}(T_1))$. \item If $\tau$ is a tagged triangulation of $\surf$, then $\tau^\circ$ is an ideal triangulation of $\surf$ and $\arc\mapsto\arc^\circ$ is a bijection between $\tau$ and $\tau^\circ$. \item For every ideal triangulation $T$, we have $\tagfunction_\mathbf{1}(T)^\circ=T$, where $\mathbf{1}:\punct\to\{-1,1\}$ is the constant function taking the value 1. \item For every tagged triangulation $\tau$ and every tagged arc $i\in\tau$ we have $\tagfunction_{\epsilon_\tau}(i^\circ)=i$, where $i^\circ\in\tau^\circ$ is the ordinary arc that replaces $i$ in Definition \ref{def:tau-circ}.
 Consequently, $\tagfunction_{\epsilon_\tau}(\tau^\circ)=\tau$. \item Let $\tau$ and $\sigma$ be tagged triangulations such that $\epsilon_\tau=\epsilon_\sigma$.
 If $\sigma=f_{\arc}(\tau)$ for a tagged arc $\arc\in\tau$, then $\sigma^\circ=f_{\arc^\circ}(\tau^\circ)$, where $\arc^\circ\in\tau^\circ$ is the ordinary arc that replaces $\arc$ in Definition \ref{def:tau-circ}.
 Moreover, the diagram of functions